danielayvar/gulp/README.md

 # gulp

 //To install
-sudo install -g gulp
+1. sudo install -g gulp or
-npm install -g gulp
+2. npm install -g gulp
-npm install gulp
+3. npm install gulp

 //To use
 1. npm init
-2. npm install --save-dev gulp
+2. npm install --save-dev gulp ** Seems not to be a depency of itself
 3. npm install --save-dev gulp-concat
 4. npm install --save-dev gulp-uglify
 5. npm install gulp-clean-css --save-dev